aws/aws-cdk-rfcs/text/0470-aurora-serverless-v2.md

 Users that opt-in serverless v2 enabled clusters should use this class to create a new cluster as well as writer and reader instances, which could be serverless, porivioned or mixed.

+The only required props of `DatabaseClusterV2` are `engine: rds.IClusterEngine` and `vpc: ec2.IVpc`.
+We evaluate the `engine` and check if it's compatible with the serverless v2 and throw if necessary.
+The `vpc` prop is required in the `InstanceProps` for the old `DatabaseCluster` but we don't need the whole `InstanceProps`.
+We just need the `vpc: ec2.IVpc`.

+We need an interface for `writer` and `readers` and they can be either provisioned or serverless and the default is provisioned.

+For a `serverless` instance, the minimal required property would be `serverless: true` since the default is provisioned while for a provisioned instanced the default could be just `{}` but you can optionally specify custom `instanceType` which is not required in `serverless`.

 While this new construct addresses the requirement for new clusters with serverless v2 support, existing clusters previously created with `DatabaseCluster` construct will not be able to enable the serverless v2 support or add any serverless instances into the existing cluster with the new construct.